zazuko/barnard59/packages/cube/README.md

 ### check observations

-Pipeline `check-observations` validates the input observations against the shapes provided with the `constraint` variable.
+Pipeline `check-observations` validates the input observations against the shapes provided with the `--constraint` option.

 The pipeline reads the observations from `stdin`, allowing input from a local file (as in the following example) as well as directly from the output of the `fetch-observations` pipeline.